 Does bonding ruin your teeth?

-Bonding does not ruin your natural teeth.
-Dental bonding is a minimally-invasive procedure and a semi-permanent option.
+No, bonding doesn’t ruin your natural teeth.
+Dental bonding is a minimally invasive procedure and a semi-permanent option.
 Our dentist can remove it at any time with zero damage to the enamel and surface of your teeth.

 This procedure does not damage or weaken your natural teeth.
 It actually strengthens them by adding a layer of protection against damage and decay.
 However, the bonding material may eventually stain or chip.
 You will need touch-up treatments and maybe teeth whitening over time.